ajitsingh98/Data-Science-Interview-Questions-Answers/performance_metrics.md

 ---

 ### Q: State what does mean to have AUC of 0.2?

 <details>
 <summary><b>💡 Show Answer</b></summary>

-AUC of $0.2$indicates there are$20%$ chance of fair classification.
+AUC of $0.2$indicates there are$ 20%$  chance of fair classification.

 </details>

 ---

 ### Q: Can we use ROC-AUC score for multi-class classification?

 <details>
 <summary><b>💡 Show Answer</b></summary>